nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 >
 > "All the sites had a navigation bar at the top.
 I'd like to have a navigation bar.
 Were you planning on having a navigation bar?"
 It's clear the way Martin places an emphasis on _navigation bar_ that he's proud that he knows what that's called.
 >
-> You smile slightly and say, "Oh absolutely.
-Any web site that has more than one page would definitely need one of those."
+> You smile slightly and say, "For you, I don't think it's needed since all the information is going to be on one page."
 >
-> Martin smiles smugly and says, "I thought so.
-Just make it look clean and minimal."
+> Martin frowns quickly, but recovers and says, "Hm, I suppose.
+Well, just make it look clean and minimal.
+Maybe when there is more information in the future, I can have you add another page and then I can have a _navigation bar_."
 >
-> _"Martin's been doing a little research on web stuff,"_ you think as you pointedly write down 'Must have nav bar' in your notes.
+> _"Martin's been doing a little research on web stuff,"_ you think as you pointedly write down 'Nav bar in future?' in your notes.
 >
 > He patiently waits for you to finish jotting down these important notes, and then says, "Lastly, the _'Buoys and Gills'_ site had a part that listed travel tips for people who love to scuba and harvest fish.
 On the page that lists all of the out-of-the-way places I've visited, I would like to provide a few quotes to help people."
 >
 > "Where would you like that to appear?" you ask briskly.
 >
-> Martin responds, "Right under the navigation bar, and before the list of locations."
+> Martin responds, "Right above the list of locations."
 >
 > You note that in your journal, then ask, "Ok, I just want to make sure I get this right for you.
 The details of each fish should include the image, the species, its length, what you named the fish, where you harvested it, and what it eats... is that all correct?"
 >